danidiaz/thrifty-sailor/README.md

     thrifty-sailor down

-will shut down the droplet, snapshot it, and delete the droplet.
+will shut down the target droplet, snapshot it, and delete the droplet.

 And invoking

     thrifty-sailor up

-will restore the snapshot, wait until the droplet is active, and delete the snapshot.
+will restore the droplet from the snapshot, wait until the droplet is active, and delete the snapshot.